EscherionPE/factionsZ/README.md

 ## TO-DO for next update :
 ```
 Add /f overclaim, /f map and some more commands
+Add JSONProvider (for now only sqlite is available)
 Optimize some parts of the code and fix bugs (if there are any)
 ```
 ## Author